$12.8 million Penticton home listing sparks racist, hateful comments - Revelstoke Review

 Since the Daily Hive story ran in December, 2020 Chen and Zhang have been subject to a slew of racist and hateful comments and remarks from Penticton locals.

-In one case, an email sent directly to Chen Saturday, April 24 suggested that he “should be shot” and threatened of “dire consequences” should he not return to China.
+In one case, an email sent directly to Chen Saturday, April 24 suggested that he “should be shot,” alleged he was involved in money laundering and threatened of “dire consequences” should he not return to China.

 Chen, who grew up in Canada and is originally from Taiwan, said he was taken aback by the email but not shocked considering the amount of anti-Asian racism seen in Canada recently.